DarrylBayliss/Of-Course-I-Still-Love-You/README.md

 # Dependencies

-I added the following dependencies to the app:
+The following dependencies were added to the app:

 http: ^0.13.1 (Networking)
 provider: ^4.3.3 (Observable support)